costa-group/gasol_ml/README.md

 # Data sets

-The first time you run the program, the datasets are automatically downloaded from the following link: `https://costa.fdi.ucm.es/download/gasol_ml/dataset/`.
-Note that the first time you use these sets, it will take some time to build the processed data from the raw data.

 The file [datasets_db.py](./datasets_db.py) includes a list of all available datasets.
+From this list it is possible to understand which encoding is used for each case (using GNNs or sequences of tokens).

+The first time you run `main.py` in training mode, the datasets are automatically downloaded from: [https://costa.fdi.ucm.es/download/gasol_ml/dataset/](https://costa.fdi.ucm.es/download/gasol_ml/dataset/) and the processed data is created from the raw data for the particular dataset used, which takes time.

-# The Main module
+# The Main module `main.py`

-This is the main program that can be use for training and testing, it has several parameters that allows controlling the kind of neural network to be used, its parameters, etc. Next we overview these parameters
+This is the main program that can be used for training (and possibly testing).
+It has several parameters that allow you to control the type of neural network to be used, its parameters, etc. Here is brief explanation of each parameter:

 ```
 $ python3 main.py --help